closeio/best-practices-documentation/README.md

 ### Limitations

-- We currently do not support multiline comments.
+- We currently do not support multi-line comments.
 - This tool only looks at files with `.js`, `.jsx`, `.ts`, and `.tsx` extensions

 ## Extracting Best Practices Documentation